Department of Justice is now the Department of Communities and Justice. Find out more >

 The rules of service are very strict.
 If you can’t serve your Application for Divorce on your spouse, you must ask the court for permission to:

-To do this, you must file an Application in a Case and an Affidavit.
+To do this, you must file an Application in a Proceeding and an Affidavit.
 You can file your application online or at a court registry.

-You don’t have a pay a fee to file an Application in a Case.
+You don’t have a pay a fee to file an Application in a Proceeding.

 Once your application is processed by the registry, you will receive a hearing date.
 This is usually the same date as the divorce hearing.
 You must attend this hearing.

 If you don’t serve your spouse, and you don’t apply for substituted or dispensation of service orders, the court may adjourn or dismiss your application.

 Asking the court for substituted or dispensation of service orders may delay your divorce application.